Continuance Gate Information

 - Fill out all applicable fields of data.

-- Upload your three prepared documents.
-Do not submit anything different or in addition to the required documents (listed in the checklist above).
+- Upload your DCP Checklist (provided above) where prompted.
+Do not submit anything different or in addition to the required document.

 - Once these steps are completed, schedule your personal orientation interview from the drop-down menu provided.
 Note that orientations will take place in the Cinematic Arts Main Offices, Green Hall suite 1892.

 - Click Submit to send your submission form to us for review.
-Submissions will be reviewed on a first-come, first-serve basis.
+Submissions will be reviewed on a first-come, first-served basis.

 The orientation you attend provides a personal introduction to our cohort model and what it involves.
 It is your opportunity to ask questions and commit to your responsibilities in a collaborative learning model.
 Your responsibilities include:

 - Accepting that some of your grades are affected by your cohort’s efforts.